If It’s Not Conformis, It’s Not Patient-Specific

 Every Conformis patient gets a knee replacement that is designed specifically for them.

-The only truly custom-made total knee replacement implants
+The only truly patient-specific total knee replacement implants

 Unlike typical off-the-shelf knee replacement surgeries (where the surgeon selects an implant from a limited range of sizes), Conformis utilizes your individual CT scan data to manufacture a knee replacement implant designed just for you.
 Here are some key differences to better understand why this is important.